 Take my beads today, take my body tomorrow

 “To be a nice girl, you have to be calm at all times.
 Don’t fight, don’t argue, and don’t insist on things!
-It is Unladylike to insist on things”.
-My classmate once told me this, he was trying to explain to me why he believed an outspoken woman had a slim chance in the marriage market and I remember wondering to myself, “Unladylike?
+It is unladylike to insist on things”.
+My classmate once told me, he was trying to explain to me why he believed an outspoken woman had a slim chance in the marriage market and I remember wondering to myself, “unladylike?
 What did that even mean?’’.

 So five years down the line, two failed relationships and now that I think of it, I understand clearly what really stifled my “No!”.
 I know what made me keep quiet when I should have spoken up, when I should have said “No”.
 Stern faced, square eyed without the slightest drop of guilt “No!”.

 Because you see, there isn’t much to augment for a ladylike Nigerian girl.

 Every No I sacrificed at the altar of what a man would think of me has cost me something valuable.
 Prices of things have been inflated, everything is overpriced this 2018 and my No did not escape the senseless hikes.
 Everything is expensive especially my fundamental human right to say an emphatic No!
 Even to my friend.

 About a month ago, I received a beautiful gift from my boss.
 They were matte black stone beads carefully strung together with the word “forgiven’’ attached to a silver encrusted gem.
 I was particularly fund of this gift not only because my boss is an amazing woman who encourages me to be all the best I can be, but because she gave me a gift that had significant meaning to me!
 From then on, I would wear those beads every day.
 They remind me of the fact that I am loved and I am not alone.